How Much Does Deck Repair Cost?

 Q. How can I prevent the deck from rotting?

 If you have an area with existing rot, it’s important to inspect any plumbing or structure that’s exposing the wood to water frequently.
 That will need to be repaired to prevent future issues after the repair.
-Otherwise, you should also keep your deck clean and have it sealed on a regular basis.
+Otherwise, try to keep your deck clean and have it sealed on a regular basis.
 Yearly staining and sealing is often recommended, though it could also happen every 2 to 3 years depending on the materials used.

 Q. How long should a deck last?